 The most popular form used by international investors for registering a company in St Lucia is a private limited company, known as an international business company (IBC).

-The legislation of St. Lucia allows continuation in St. Lucia of any IBC incorporated in any other jurisdiction.
-The IBC Act allows migration of any IBC, incorporated in St. Lucia, to any other jurisdiction.
+Legislation allows continuation in St Lucia of any IBC incorporated in any other jurisdiction.
+Conversely, the IBC Act allows migration of any IBC incorporated in St Lucia to any other jurisdiction.

 MEMORANDUM AND ARTICLES OF ASSOCIATION

-A company is incorporated in St.Lucia by application made to the Registrar of Companies.
-Incorporation may be also done via online registry, but in any case local agent’s assistance is required.
-Memorandum and Articles of Association must be lodged with the Registrar.
-Memorandum specifies the activities in which the company may engage and Articles of Association specify the rules governing the internal management of the company.
+A company is incorporated in St.Lucia by an application made to the Registry of Companies and Intellectual Property (ROCIP).
+Incorporation may be also done via online registry, but in either case, a local agent’s assistance is required.
+The memorandum and articles of association must be logged with the registry.
+A memorandum specifies the activities in which the company may engage, and the articles of association specify the rules governing the internal management of the company.

 A minimum of one shareholder is required which may be an individual or a corporate body.
 The details of company beneficial owners and shareholders are not part of the public records.

 There is no specific minimum capital requirement.
-The standard authorized share capital is US$ 50,000.
-The minimum issued capital may be one share of no par value or one share of par value.
+The standard authorised share capital is US$50,000.
+The minimum issued capital may be one share of no par value, or one share of par value.
 Issued shares must be fully paid.
 Registered shares, shares of no par value, preference shares, redeemable shares and shares with or without voting rights are permitted.
 Bearer shares are not permitted.

 REGISTERED OFFICE AND LOCAL AGENT/SECRETARY

-Usually it is 1 working day, but we need up to 10 working days for legalization of the documents and delivery by courier.
+Incorporation time is usually one working day, but we may need up to 10 working days to allow for legalisation of the documents and delivery by courier.